mayank61/MLops_basics_project/README.md

 ## Workflows

-1. Update config.yaml
+1. Update config.yaml    # Stores configuration details for your project, such as paths, settings, or environment variables.
 2. Update schema.yaml
 3. Update params.yaml
-4. Update the entity
+4. Update the entity # return type of a function
 5. Update the configuration manager in src config
 6. Update the components
 7. Update the pipeline